You are here

-Hop on the ferry to Langkawi and ride the cable car for fantastic views over the island.
+Today you'll fly to Langkawi and ride the cable car for fantastic views over the island.
 The next day, you’re free to laze on the beach or try any of the myriad activities on offer.
 Choose from cycling, touring the mangroves, or taking part in a cooking class.
 Langkawi is actually about 100 islands surrounded by warm turquoise waters and pristine beaches, so there’s plenty here to enjoy and end your Malaysia adventure in style.

 Depart Langkawi and return to the UK

 Flight Centre’s Travel Consultants really know their stuff when it comes to creating bespoke itineraries.
 Get in touch below, and let us tailor-make it easy

 We know our stuff when it comes to holidays all around the world and – most importantly – with a little bit of information, our Travel Experts can tailor make a trip to suit you.
 So what are you waiting for?